LIFELONG LEARNING INSTITUTE

 The Lifelong Learning Institute at Virginia Tech (LLI) is a member-driven, volunteer organization that draws on the wealth of academic and community resources in the New River Valley and provides intellectual, cultural, and social experiences for curious adults 50 and older.
 The GCC partners with LLI by providing faculty speakers who participate in courses and events.

-Recently, LLI offered a 3-part series of classes on Global Change.
-Below are a list of titles, abstracts, and GCC speakers from that series.
+LLI offers a continuing series of classes on Global Change.
+Below are a sample of titles, abstracts, and GCC speakers from that series.

 Applying Conservation Social Science to Understand Human Decisions and Address Habitat Loss